valerielim/SQL-Duke/SQLDukeWeek4.md

-# Week 4 - Subqueries
+# Week 4 - Subqueries & Operators

 Subqueries, which are also sometimes called inner queries or nested queries, are queries that are embedded within the context of another query.
 They are useful for complex queries, and also for testing smaller parts of the queries to ensure they give you what you want first before assembling the whole thing.
 Some basic rules are: